-1. Bereavement Policy
+Bereavement Policy

-This policy

-(https://www.barnesjewishcollege.edu/Portals/0/Bereavement%20.GSON%20Students%20(003).docDraft%20Revision.2020. pdf) provides a formal process to allow grieving students the opportunity to attend a funeral and fulfill other family responsibilities during times of death and grief.
+This policy Bereavement GSON Students2022 provides a formal process to allow grieving students the opportunity to attend a funeral and fulfill other family responsibilities during times of death and grief.
 The College seeks to reasonably accommodate absences due to bereavement while maintaining focus on the academic schedule and student's academic success.
 As a result, a student should not be penalized for missing a class, examination, lab simulation or clinical requirement due to a family death.